SankaKodippily/concurrent-printing-system-demo/README.md

 * [Java Code](src)
 * [FSP Processes](Printer.lts)

-The Java code for demonstration uses Re-entrant Locks.
+The Java code uses Re-entrant Locks.
 [PrintingSystem](src/PrintingSystem.java) class has the main method, which can be used to run the demo.

 The corresponding FSP processes are as follows: